If you replayed your life and took the shortest path to where you are today, you’d see what an absurd amount of time was spent on the wrong things.

 Life is not about “putting in the hours.”
 It’s about seeing results and enjoying the journey.

 Sometimes, our goal isn’t to create or change something.
 Instead, it’s to broadcast our abilities.

-For example, you can get an MBA to signal your entrepreneurial ability or get verified on Twitter to signal your clout.
+For example, you can get an MBA to signal your entrepreneurial prowess or get verified on Twitter to signal your clout.
 These goals are part of what I call The Ability Spectrum, which is our second framework for avoiding vanity metrics.
 The Ability Spectrum helps us identify credentials that aren’t true reflections of one's ability.

 Take, for example, this clichéd bio:

 “Forbes 30 Under 30.
 Harvard MBA.
 1M Instagram followers.”

 Each of those is a vanity metric because each can be gamed.
 This doesn't mean they lack signaling power, but that you can't take them at face value.
 Whenever a signal can be gamed, it’s not a complete representation of the underlying ability, and it must be discounted.

 Let me show you what I mean by breaking down those claims one at a time.

 This brings us to the diagram for The Ability Spectrum.
 There are no steps on this spectrum because it’s a gradient instead of a sequence.
 The Ability Spectrum assesses how representative a signal is of your ability.

 Easy-to-game accomplishments prioritize lower-effort social optics over accurately representing your ability.
 That makes them vanity metrics.
 If your goal is to impress talented people and to have your work outlast your lifetime, seek accomplishments that are hard to game.